judemariadas/mouse-time-series-analysis/README.md

 - `Male Act`: Locomotor activity counts for male mice

 Each row represents a one-minute time point over 14 consecutive days.
-Temperature is measured in degrees Celsius, and activity is measured in arbitrary counts.
+Temperature is measured in degrees Celsius, and activity is measured in counts.

 ## Recommended Reading